tangollama/cis411_lab3/labreports/LAB_em1382.md

 # Step 6: Diagnosing an issue based on telemetry data
 * Within the transactions you're examining, what segment(s) took the most time?

+`getOrders/queryOrdersBySearchTerm`

 * Using New Relic, identify and record the least performant request(s).

+"Retrieve all orders containing the word 'everything'".

 * Using the Transaction Trace capability in New Relic, identify which segment(s) in that request permiatation is/are the most problematic and record your findings.

 `Middleware<Anonymous>/getOrders/queryOrdersBySearchTerm`